pabloujaan2k3/walmart_sales-/README.md

 GitHub: https://github.com/pabloujaan2k3

 📄 License
 This project is for educational purposes.
-Dataset sourced from Kaggle under [mention license if applicable].
+Dataset sourced from Kaggle.